 Best Overall: Rode RodeCaster Pro

 The best all-around mixer for podcasting is Rode RodeCaster Pro.
-Rode is one of the leading brands in microphone manufacturing and thus there is no surprise that the company would also have the some of the best podcasting gear.
+Rode is one of the leading brands in microphone manufacturing and thus there is no surprise that the company would also have some of the best podcasting gear.